sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

   </figcaption>
 </figure>

 After the authentication, Auth0 redirects back to the URL defined in the `redirectUri` specified above.
 I put a `Callback` component under that route that just waits for the process to finish.
-That seemed to work better than trying to wait on the main component directly.
+That appears to work better than trying to wait on the main component directly.

 ```jsx
 const Callback: React.FC = () => {